Slevinski/slevinski.github.io/series/university-of-iowa/entries/data-management-and-sharing-plan/handout.md

 - validated
 - delivered

-This handout is meant to clarify why the DMS Plan is not just a writing exercise.
-It is the beginning of a practical operational path.
+A DMS Plan is not just a writing exercise.
+It begins a practical operational path.

 ## Why this matters now